megaclan3000/megaclan3000/README.md

 ## Suport the developers

 Buy the developers a coffee or a beer if you like this application!
+Your contribution will **keep the server running** ;)

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B11UD8T)